Dodge: Founding and early years

-Also in 1916, the Dodge Brothers vehicles won acclaim for their durability in military service.
-First with the U.S. Army's Pancho Villa Expedition, during the 1910s U.S. Mexico Border War—the U.S. military's first operation to use truck convoys.
+Also in 1916, the Dodge Brothers' vehicles won acclaim for their durability in military service, which began with the U.S. Army's Pancho Villa Expedition during the 1910s U.S.-Mexico Border War (the U.S. military's first operation to use truck convoys).
 General "Blackjack" Pershing procured a fleet of 150 to 250 Dodge Brothers vehicles for the Mexico campaign.
 Touring cars were used as staff and reconnaissance vehicles.
 Pershing himself used a Dodge touring car to keep abreast of army columns and control their movements.

-During an incident in May, the 6th Infantry reported a sighting of Julio Cárdenas, one of Villa's most trusted subordinates.
+During an incident in May 1916, the 6th Infantry reported a sighting of Julio Cárdenas, one of Villa's most trusted subordinates.
 Lt.
 George S. Patton led ten soldiers and two civilian guides in three Dodge Model 30 touring cars to conduct America's first motorized military raid at a ranch house in San Miguelito, Sonora.
 During the ensuing firefight, the party killed three men, with one identified as Cárdenas.
-Patton's men tied the bodies to the hoods of the Dodges, returning to headquarters in Dublán and an excited reception from US newspapermen.
+Patton's men tied the bodies to the hoods of the Dodges, returning to headquarters in Dublán and an excited reception from American newspapermen.

 Subsequently, some 12,800 Dodge cars and light trucks were used in World War I—over 8,000 touring cars, as well as 2,600 commercial vehicles, such as screen-side trucks and panel vans—serving primarily as ambulances and repair trucks.

-Dodge remained the United States military's primary supplier of light-wheeled vehicles until the U.S. joined the Second World War.
+Dodge remained the U.S. military's primary supplier of light-wheeled vehicles until the U.S. joined World War II.